 National strategy and government contact

-The Agricultural Policy Action Plan (APAP) credits the private sector for its “excellent management capacity” and for ushering in “efficiencies across the value chain”.
-The State on the other hand can still play a significant role in ensuring adequate levels of capital investment, more especially in longer rotation timber/sawlog plantations.
+The Agricultural Policy Action Plan (APAP) credited the private sector for its “excellent management capacity” and for ushering in “efficiencies across the value chain”.
+The State on the other hand could still play a significant role in ensuring adequate levels of capital investment, more especially in longer rotation timber/sawlog plantations.
 (APAP, 2015: p 15)

-Department of Trade and Industry (the dti) www.thedti.gov.za Find the Amended Forest Sector Code (April 2017) in terms of the Broad-Based Black Economic Empowerment Amendment Act on the website.
-Read about the Industrial Policy Action Plans (IPAPs) and the South African Furniture Initiative in the “Wood, pulp and paper” chapter.
+Department of Trade, Industry and Competition (the dtic) www.thedti.gov.za Find the Amended Forest Sector Code (April 2017) in terms of the Broad-Based Black Economic Empowerment Amendment Act on the website.
+Read about the Industrial Policy Action Plans (IPAPs) and the South African Furniture Initiative on the “Wood, pulp and paper” page.

 - Directorate: Forestry Operations Tel: 012 309 5708 Eastern Cape – 043 604 5523 Mpumalanga & Limpopo – 015 516 1062 Other regions – 012 309 5708